jesvijonathan/Jesvi-Bot-Telegram/README.md

 ```

 6. Get your `Bot API Token` from [@botfather](https://telegram.me/botfather) via `/newbot` command & owner (*your) details from [@jesvi_bot](https://telegram.me/jesvi_bot) via `/info` command in telegram
-2. Now you can select `Start` in the Jesvi Bot Application & get Jesvi Bot fully running !
+2. Now you can select `Start` in the Jesvi Bot Application & get JesBot fully running !

 <!-- USAGE EXAMPLES -->
 ## Usage
-Jesvi Bot can come very handy when you have to manage a telegram group, channel, etc.. because of all the included features & tools that the bot is equiped with, It is easy for users & admins to get the full potential out of Jesvi Bot.
+JesBot can come very handy when you have to manage a telegram group, channel, etc.. because of all the included features & tools that the bot is equiped with, It is easy for users & admins to get the full potential out of Jesvi Bot.
 ```
 THERE ARE ALOT MORE (50+ MODULES) BUT IMMA LAZY TO TYPE ALL OF THEM... yeah..
 I'm just too frikin lazy to type all of them ...